The Voting Smart Contract#

 • get_votes

-InitParameter is called by the init function.
-In this example, it contains a description of the election, the voting options, and the end time of the election.
-Voting options is provided as a vector, however, it is important to remember that there is a limit to the parameter size (65535 bytes), so the size of Vec<VotingOption> is limited.
+The ElectionConfig data structure defines the configuration of the smart contract and is an input to the init function.
+In the example code, it contains a description of the election, the voting options, and the deadline of the election.
+Voting options is provided as a list of strings, however, it is important to remember that there is a limit to the parameter size (65535 bytes), so the maximum size of the list of voting options is large, but limited.
+For more information, see Contract instance limits.

 let acc = match ctx.sender() {